edsu/inkdroid.org/_drafts/white-dudes-giving-speeches.md

 We then took a look just within the first day of tweets that we had to eyeball what the [most tweeted URLs tweeted initially] looked like.
 Look at number #2 there, [Racial Profiling Data/2013].
 It's a government document from the Missouri Attorney General's Office with statistics from the Ferguson Police Department.
 Let's take a moment to digest those stats along with the [1,538 Twitter users] who did that day.

 Now what's interesting is that the URL that was tweeted so many times then is already broken.
-And look, Internet Archive has it, but it was collected for the first time on August 12, 2015.
+And look, Internet Archive has it, but it was collected for the first time on August 12, 2014.
 Just as the conversation was erupting on Twitter.
 Perhaps this URL was submitted by an archivist to the form ArchiveIt put together.
 Or perhaps someone recognized the importance of archiving it and submitted it directly to the Internet Archive using their [Save Now] form.

 The thing I didn't mention earlier is that we found 417,972 unique, unshortened URLs.
 Among them were 21,457 YouTube videos.
-Here's an example of one that ended up being seen over half a million times on YouTube.
+Here's the fourth most shared video an example of one that ended up being seen over half a million times on YouTube.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GO1SKC6dK7o" frameborder="0" allowfullscreen></iframe>